tomasproanop/tomasproanop/README.md

 - [LZ4](https://github.com/lz4/lz4) -  This software is able to deliver extremely fast compression.
 - [Anki](https://github.com/ankitects/anki) - This a great tool for learning through spaced repetition
 - [TestDisk](https://www.cgsecurity.org/wiki/TestDisk) - A powerful life-saving free data recovery software.
 It is able to recover lost partitions and/or make non-booting disks bootable again.
 - [HandBrake](https://handbrake.fr/) - This is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.
-One can also do small edits (change duration, add filters, add subtitles).
+One can also do small edits such as change length, add filters, add subtitles, and many other.

 And here are programming language statistics of all my public repositories: